rahbar11/Portfolio/README.md

 In the same folder replace Resume.pdf with your own resume.

 ## Favicon/Icons
-Open the 'public' folder and replace the 'favicon.ico', 'logo192.png' and 'logo512.png' files with your 16x16 ico file, 192x192 png file and 512x512 png file respectively.
+Open the 'public' folder and replace the 'favicon.ico', 'logo192.png' and 'logo512.png' files with your 16x16 ico file, 192x192 png file, and 512x512 png file respectively.

 ## Colors And Look
 You can also change the website's look and make it totally yours.
 Simply find the `//Color Palette` section in the 'App.js' file and edit the colors according to yourself.